IgorOlhovski/Drupal-Framework/README.txt

 >>> CONFIGURATION NOTES:

-To enable Drupal logo management in admin>themes>configure: remove comment slashes "//" on lines 38-40 in page.tpl.php

-To disable zebra coloring from sidebar menues: remove comment star and slash "*/" on line 448 in style.css
+To disable zebra coloring from sidebar menues: remove comment star and slash "*/" on line 508 in style.css

 To add regions, see: http://drupal.org/node/242107#comment-798428